 The ransom demand is typically in the form of cryptocurrency, which is most often Bitcoin though this varies between variants.
 Ransom demands range from as little as several hundred dollars up to and exceeding one million dollars.
 It is not uncharacteristic to see multi-million-dollar ransom demands in the current threat landscape.
 The ransom note often entails a sense of urgency, designed to socially engineer victims into paying the ransom quickly.
-The CTA might also place additional pressure on the victim by increasing the ransom amount on scheduled intervals (e.g., every 24 hours).
-Additionally, the CTA might threaten to delete the decryption keys or data if the victim fails to pay or exceeds the predetermined ransom deadline.
+CTAs may also place additional pressure on the victim by increasing the ransom amount on scheduled intervals (e.g., every 24 hours).
+Additionally, CTAs may threaten to delete the decryption keys, ransomed data, or publicly post exfiltrated data if the victim fails to pay or exceeds the predetermined pay deadline.